 “Does Australia’s principle of freedom of religion mean that it is permissible to force children to marry?”

 “In Australia’s multicultural society, under which circumstances is it permissible to cut female genitals?”

 “While it is illegal to use violence in public, under what circumstances can you strike your spouse in the privacy of your own home?”

-Applicants will now have to prove that they have integrated into Australian society.
-They will be required to produce evidence of integration, such as proof of tax payments, school enrolment for children, employment, and club memberships.
+Applicants will have to prove that they have integrated into Australian society.
+They will be required to produce evidence of integration, such as proof of tax payments, school enrollment for children, employment, and club memberships.

 Did you like this article?
 Share it and “like” it!